sidsaurb/calculator-server/README.md

 This is a Haskell based web server build with Happstack.
 It takes mathematical expressions as input and return evaluated results as output.
 The corresponding android client can be found [here](https://github.com/sidsaurb/calculator-android)

+Instructions to install: Go to root directory and run `cabal install`